YunoHost-Apps/lionwiki-t2t_ynh/README.md

 ## Configuration

-In the root folder of this app, there are two files: config.php and config.t2t for changing password and general behavior.
+In the root folder of this app, there are two files: config.php and config.t2t

+- config.php is for changing password, the template used, default page.
+You can also define an administrator password which has some more rights (it's possible to lock some pages and modify them only with the administrator password, add some IP address to a blacklist)

+- config.t2t is for tweaking your wiki syntax.
+You can define more tags (using the txt2tags rules) for specific behaviors.

 ## Documentation